etsauer/virtual-lab/README.md

 The file './config/env.conf' contains default values regarding your kvm environment.
 Adjust these values according to your needs

 ###(Optional) Place additional files###
-Any files placed in './tmp/'
+Any files placed in './tmp/files.[name of vm]/' will be placed in '/tmp' on you new vm.

 ###Run Script###
 ```bash